xGodMode/ganache-core/README.md

 This is a modification of the JavaScript [trufflesuite/ganache-core](https://github.com/trufflesuite/ganache-core/tree/master) library used for [xGodMode/godmode](https://github.com/xGodMode/godmode).

-We keep this repository as close as possible to its upstream..
+We keep this repository as close as possible to the __master__ branch of its upstream.

 ## License
 [MIT](https://tldrlegal.com/license/mit-license)